aimfreet/design-class-project/content/home.md

     <p class="article-img-text">The Rosetta Stone at the British Museum in London, England</p>
 </figure>

 The first grouping is in hieroglyphics, the second in demotic, and the third in ancient Greek.
-Using both the ancient Greek text and an understanding of the ancient Coptic language (a descendant of the ancient Egyptian language) that researchers were able to decipher both the hieroglyphics and demotic script.
+Using both the ancient Greek text and an understanding of the ancient Coptic language (a descendant of the ancient Egyptian language) researchers were able to decipher both the hieroglyphics and demotic script.

 It was revealed that the glyphs were more than just a series of pictograms, but were a combination of logograms, phonograms, and determinatives.

-A logogram also known as an ideogram is an icon that represents a word or idea, a phonogram is a symbol that represents a vocal sound, and a determinative is a symbol to give context and clarify the meaning of a word and usually follows phonograms.
+A logogram also known as an ideogram is an icon that represents a word or idea, a phonogram is a symbol that represents a vocal sound, and a determinative is a symbol to give context and clarify the meaning of a word &mdash; usually following a phonogram.
 A single symbol could function as all three, its meaning depending on context.
 This does present some difficulty when trying to translate, as there is much nuance with symbol placement, orientation and arrangement. [<a href="#three">3</a>]

 It is unknown how this system of writing originated, as there are no known examples of any earlier form of hieroglyphics, but it is theorized that the Egyptians borrowed the concept of writing from the Sumerians and developed a system that worked for both their language and cultural ideas and practices.